altancode/apex/how.md

 ## Why Two EDID Tables?
 This is a personal preference.

-The JVC projectors are known for having horrific delay when switching frame rates or resultions.
+The JVC projectors are known for having horrific delay when switching frame rates or resolutions.
 With some sources, this leads to a very frustrating experience.
 For example, hitting Play may result in a 15 second delay.
 Similarly, pressing Stop (or the content ending) may result in another 15 second delay.
 This experience is particularly poor when previewing content.